Archives: Access Policy

 In some cases, specific information from documents closed to full public inspection can be made available.
 Staff will explain the circumstances and the reasons for the restriction.

-The Archives has prepared procedures for complying with the provisions of The General Data Protection Regulations, 2018, the Freedom of Information Act, 2000 and the Environmental Information Regulations, 2004.
+The Archives have prepared procedures for complying with the provisions of The General Data Protection Regulations, 2018, the Freedom of Information Act, 2000 and the Environmental Information Regulations, 2004.

 Public Services Quality Group: Standard for Access to Archives 2008